saebyeolKim/saebyeolKim/README.md

 # :star2: About Me
  :seedling: hello!
-I am Saebyeol Kim, who is growing for backend developers. <br/>
+I am Saebyeol Kim, who is growing for server developers. <br/>
  :seedling: I am currently working as a first-year developer at SI and SM companies.
 <br/><br/>